Search: 1730 results

 And John himself had his garment of camel's hair, and a leathern girdle about his loins, and his nourishment was locusts and wild honey.

-Then went out to him Jerusalem, and all Jewry, and all the regions round about Jordan,
+Then, were going forth unto him - Jerusalem, and all Judaea, and all the country round about the Jordan:

 And having seen many of the Pharisees and Sadducees coming about his baptism, he said to them, 'Brood of vipers! who did shew you to flee from the coming wrath?